MoD3223/MoD3223/README.md

 ## 💻 About Me

--🎓 Computer Science graduate with a strong interest in backend development and software engineering -🌱 Currently exploring C#, Java, and improving my skills in building efficient and practical applications -💡 Always eager to take on new challenges and learn new technologies -📫 You can reach me via LinkedIn at the link below!
+-🎓 Computer Science graduate with a strong interest in backend development and software engineering

+-🌱 Currently exploring C#, Java, and improving my skills in building efficient and practical applications

+-💡 Always eager to get experience and learn new technologies

+-📫 You can reach me via LinkedIn at the link below!

 ## 🛠️ Skills

 - Programming languages: C#, Java, SQL

 - Technologies & Tools: .NET, Visual Studio, ReSharper, Git, SQL Developer, Microsoft SQL Server

 - Areas of Interest: Backend development, REST APIs, desktop applications, software architecture

 ## 🚀 Projects

 Feel free to explore my repositories!
-Most of them are hobby projects developed during my free time to practice programming and learn new technologies.
+Most of them are hobby projects developed during my free time to practice programming and learn something new.
 They reflect my passion for coding and continuous improvement.

 ## 🤝 Let's Connect